baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 ## The Abstract Syntax Tree (AST) and AST literal

-The internal representation of Elixir code which is called [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) is the protagonist in program transformation.
-Elixir also calls AST `quoted expression`.
+The internal representation of Elixir code is an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) which is the protagonist in program transformation.
+Elixir also refers to an AST as a `quoted expression`.

 The quoted expression is composed of three-element tuples: